wooj0216/deepfake-codes/universal/README.md

     --results_file <path to save the txt results>
 ```

-The linear regression training process will save the model with the best AP (Average Precision).
+The linear regression training process will save the model with the best accuracy.
 You can evaluate with the performance using the saved `.pth` file.